Jason-Duffy/AVRly/content/getting-started/Getting-started.md

 ## Verify Makefile Settings
 You should now have an LED which blinks on and off in a 2 second cycle - 1 second on, followed by 1 second off.
 If it is blinking considerably faster or slower than this, check that the value of F_CPU and LFUSE are set correctly.

-Once you are satisfied that the LED is blinking as it should be, you're ready to proceed to the more exciting projects and examples in this repo!
+Once you are satisfied that the LED is blinking as it should be, you're ready to proceed to the [more exciting projects and examples][Modules_URL] in this repo!

 ## Style & Layout Guide
 For a comprehensive guide on layout, style and documentation, see the [Anatomy of Embedded Firmware page][Firmware_Anatomy_URL].